 Don’t put the “cleaner” end of the cork against the wine, even if you think it’s better.
 Remember, that side might not be as clean as you think it is.

 Step #2: Place the Bottle in the Refrigerator

 Next, make sure you place your opened, corked bottle of wine into a wine fridge to make your wine last a few more days.
 Remember, storing wine at about 55 degrees F is the best setting.

 You also want to avoid storing the bottle on its side after you’ve opened it.
-Whether you store your wine on a rack or in the fridge, you want to keep the wine upright.
+Whether you store your wine on a rack or in the refrigerator, you want to keep the wine upright.

 Keeping the bottle upright in the fridge cuts back on the surface area of the wine and exposes the jar to more oxygen.
-If you have a smaller container of half-bottle of wine, you can always transfer your wine, then cork it, place it in the fridge to reduce the surface area.
+If you have a smaller container of half-bottle of wine, you can always transfer your wine, then cork it, and place it in the fridge to reduce the surface area.

 Remember, putting your wine in the fridge doesn’t mean your wine won’t eventually go bad.
 However, the refrigerator helps slow down the wine’s aging process.

 TIP: If you are interested in buying a wine decanter, I recommend purchasing these two top-quality decanters: